All Episodes

 It's what people are being told from their earliest moments today.

-The government will provide benefits, and in fact, benefits should be your focus.
+And in fact, benefits should be your focus.

-Make sure you get benefits at your job, and make sure you get benefits when you're dealing with the government.
+Make sure you get benefits at your job and make sure you get benefits when you're dealing with the government.

 The word benefits is thrown out by the president, the Democrat Party, left and right.

-It was foreign, it was incomprehensible.
+It was incomprehensible.

-You at the time you were born, and for the first fifty years of your life, 40 years of your life, you had more in common with people who lived in in terms of technology.
+Given the time you were born, 1891, not even 30 years after the Civil War, that's less than 30 years after the Civil War ended, at the time you were born and for the first 50 years of your life, 40 years of your life, you had more in common with people who lived in terms of technology.

 You had more in common with people who lived 500 years ago than with people born in 1960 or 1970.